-$$PE{BC,y} = PE{FC,PL,y} + PE{FP,y} + PE{FA,y} + PE{BB,y}$$ (6)
+$$PE{BC,y} = PE{FC,PL,y} + PE{FP,y} + PE{FA,y} + PE{BB,y} + PE{IR,y}$$ (6)

-Where: PE{BC.v}

-= Project emissions from the cultivation of renewable biomass at the dedicated plantation in year y (tCO2e)

-$PE{FC,PL,y}$ = Project emissions related to fossil fuel consumption at the plantation during agricultural operations in year y (tCO2/yr).
-This emission source should be calculated using the latest approved version of the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"

-PE{FP,y} = Project emissions related to the production of synthetic fertilizer that is used at the dedicated plantation in year y (tCO2e/yr).
+$PE{BC,y}$ = Project emissions from the cultivation of renewable biomass at the dedicated plantation in year y (tCO 2 e) $PE{FC,PL,y}$ = Project emissions related to fossil fuel consumption at the plantation during agricultural operations in year y (tCO 2 /yr).
+This emission source should be calculated using the latest approved version of the "Tool to calculate project or leakage CO 2 emissions from fossil fuel combustion" PE {FP,y} = Project emissions related to the production of synthetic fertilizer that is used at the dedicated plantation in year y (tCO 2 e/yr).
 This emission source should be calculated using the procedures provided in the latest approved version of the baseline and monitoring methodology AM0042.

-PE{FA,y} = Project emissions related to the application of fertilizers at the plantation in year y (tCO2e/yr).
+In case of using organic fertilizers (compost), emissions from production of organic fertilizers are negligible and assumed to be zero.
+PE {FA,y} = Project emissions related to the application of fertilizers at the plantation in year y (tCO 2 e/yr).
+This emission source should be calculated using the procedures provided in the latest approved version of the baseline and monitoring methodology AM0042. $PE{BB,y}$ = Project emissions arising from field burning of biomass at the plantation site $(tCO{2}e/yr)$.
 This emission source should be calculated using the procedures provided in the latest approved version of the baseline and monitoring methodology AM0042.

-PE{BB,y} = Project emissions arising from field burning of biomass at the plantation site (tCO2e/yr).
-This emission source should be calculated using the procedures provided in the latest approved version of the baseline and monitoring methodology AM0042.
+In case the land has been previously used for agriculture, it is conservatively assumed that all plantations (vegetation, trees, etc.) on the land prior to project implementation have been burnt and emissions are estimated accordingly using the same procedures provided in the latest approved version of the baseline and monitoring methodology AM0042.
+PE {ir,y} = Project emissions from irrigation of the plantation should be estimated as per the procedure given in step 2 above.
+Emissions from fuel combustion due to irrigation

+$(PE{FC,IR,v})$ are estimated as per the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" while emissions from electricity consumption due to irrigation $(PE{FC,IR,v})$ are estimated as per the "Tool to calculate project emissions from electricity consumption".

+In case of conversion of land from crop land to forest land, soil carbon is likely to increase.
+Consistent with guidance by EB20, as contained in Annex 8 to the meeting report, the change in soil carbon is assumed to be zero and no CERs are claimed for such increase.